 The Bolang Gu, or pellet drum, is a traditional children’s drum used in Chinese ritual music.
 This drum is double sided with two heads and two pellets on strings connected to the sides.
 To play it, turn the stick between yourhands so that the two pellets swing back and forth and hit the drum heads.
 When done correctly, it makes a wonderful rhythmic sound.
 The drum is very easy to make, even with little kids!

 8. Discover Your Zodiac Animal

 According to the Chinese Zodiac, each year is symbolized by one of twelve animals.
-Babies that are born in the year of a certain animal will havecharacteristics of that animal.
+Babies that are born in the lunar year of a certain animal will have characteristics of that animal.
 The twelve animal signs are: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Monkey, Rooster, Dog, and Pig.
-2020 is the Year of the Rat, and 2021 will be the Year of the Ox.
-What year were you born?
+The Year of the Rat begins on January 24th 2020 (the first day of the new lunar year), and the following year will be the Year of the Ox.
+What lunar year were you born?
 What animal are you?